 A flourishing town in the middle ages (it was given its market charter in the 13th century) Horncastle had a resurgence with the coming of the railways.
 It continues to attract tourists now with its stunning 18th and 19th century buildings – for example, The Grade II listed Old Court House, built in 1865, in the town centre.

 Horncastle was formerly known for its great August Horse Fair, an internationally famous annual trading event which lasted until the early 20th century when the mechanisation of agriculture meant that the agricultural community lost interest in working horses.

 New housing developments near Horncastle

-Allison Homes is building three, four and five-bedroom homes at Horncastle Rise.
+Allison Homes is building 2 and 3 bedroom bungalows at Horncastle Rise.

 Back to Locations